hack4impact-upenn/project-descriptions/README.md

 - `name`: The name of the client organization.
 - `description`: *2-3 sentences* about the organization.
-This can probably be paraphrased from their website.
-E.g. "The Louisiana Center for Children’s Rights is a non-profit that defends the right of every Louisiana child to fairness, dignity, and opportunity.
-It is the only specialized juvenile defense law office in the country and houses the Louisiana Children’s Advocacy Group that advocates for a more fair and compassionate juvenile justice system."
+This can probably be paraphrased from their website. (i.e. `"The Louisiana Center for Children’s Rights is a non-profit that defends the right of every Louisiana child to fairness, dignity, and opportunity.
+It is the only specialized juvenile defense law office in the country and houses the Louisiana Children’s Advocacy Group that advocates for a more fair and compassionate juvenile justice system."`)
 - `website_url` *(optional)*: The client's official website.
 If the client doesn't have a website, leave this field blank.

 Project:

-- `problem`: 1-3 sentences about the problem.
+- `problem`: *1-3 sentences* about the problem.
 Why did the client approach us?
   What general product did they want?
-It might help to have statistics/description of general problem (22% of Philly county residents are food insecure; cost of a sentence has a huge impact on a judge's ruling)
+It might help to have statistics and description of general problem (e.g., `"22% of Philly county residents are food insecure"; "cost of a sentence has a huge impact on a judge's ruling"`)
-- `features`: List of 5-10 of the project's features.
+- `features`: List of *5-10* of the project's features.
 If you must, you can mention languages/tech used in the project, but also try to explain the features in English.
 - `technologies`: List of languages/technologies used, with the purpose for using the language/technology in this project in parentheses (e.g., `D3 (for data visualization)`)
-- `technical_challenges`: List of 2-to-3-sentence blurbs about technical
+- `technical_challenges`: List of *2-to-3-sentence* blurbs about technical
   challenges that you faced during the course of this project.
-There should be at least 1 technical challenge included for each semester that this project has occurred.
+There should be *at least 1 technical challenge* included for each semester that this project has occurred.

 Code: